Protests and condemnation after Iran admits downing Ukrainian plane

 Ukraine International Airlines said Iran should have closed the airport.
 The carrier said it had received no indication it faced a threat and was cleared for take off.

-Reporting by Babak Dehghanpisheh, Parisa Hafezi and Alexander Cornwell in Dubai, Steve Holland and Jonathan Landay in Washington, Allison Lampert in Montreal, Steve Scherer in Ottawa, and Natalia Zinets in Kiev; Writing by Edmund Blair, Giles Elgood and Will Dunham; Editing by Frances Kerry and Daniel Wallis
+Reporting by Babak Dehghanpisheh, Parisa Hafezi and Alexander Cornwell in Dubai, Steve Holland, Howard Schneider and Jonathan Landay in Washington, Estelle Shirbon in London, Allison Lampert in Montreal, Steve Scherer in Ottawa and Natalia Zinets in Kiev; Writing by Edmund Blair, Giles Elgood and Will Dunham; Editing by Frances Kerry and Daniel Wallis